DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ## Initializing the Pipeline State

-The creation of amplification and mesh shaders is the same as creation of shaders of other types.
+The initialization of amplification and mesh shaders is largely identical to initialization of shaders of other types.
 The only difference is the new shader types.
-Some fields of the `GraphicsPipeline` struct like `LayoutElements` and `PrimitiveTopology` are irrelevant for mesh shaders and will be ignored.
+Similar is true for pipline state initialization.
+Notice the new `PIPELINE_TYPE_MESH` pipeliene type.
-Use `PIPELINE_TYPE_MESH` as the `PipelineType`.
+Some fields of the `GraphicsPipeline` struct like `LayoutElements` and `PrimitiveTopology` are irrelevant for mesh shaders and are ignored.

 ```cpp
 PSODesc.PipelineType = PIPELINE_TYPE_MESH;